Time Finance plc Statement of Compliance with the QCA Corporate Governance Code

 The Directors actively seek to build relationships with shareholders.
 Shareholder relations are primarily managed by the Chief Executive Officer, supported by the Chief Financial Officer, as appropriate.
 The Chief Executive Officer and Chief Financial Officer make presentations to shareholders and analysts each year immediately following the release of the full-year and half-year results.

 The Board is kept informed of the views of shareholders by briefings from the Chief Executive Officer.
-The Non-Executive Chairman and other Directors are available to meet with institutional shareholders if required.
+The Non-Executive Chair and other Directors are available to meet with institutional shareholders if required.

 Principle 3: Take into account wider stakeholder and social responsibilities and their implications for long-term success